corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/node/setup/host-prereq.md

 ### VM Sizing Guidelines

 {{< note >}}
-R3 recommend a max Java heap memory size of 4 GB be allocated to a Corda Node running in a production environment.
+You should allocate a minimum Java heap memory size of 4 GB to a Corda Node running in a production environment.

 {{< /note >}}
 Minimum specification for a testing environment with components on separate VMs: